 The defining characteristic of S0 galaxies within the disk-galaxy family is the absence of visible spiral arms.
 However, these objects can show other kinds of dynamical instabilities, such as bars and rings.
-But just as the S0 are the disk-galaxy class where the former features are less abundant and weaker \citep{AMAC09,WE12}, the same is not true for galaxy-scale rings, whose fractional abundance is larger among early-type disks, as shown for instance in the statistical study of stellar rings in present-day galaxies by \citet{Com+14} based on NIR data \citep[see also][]{Fer+21}.
-This negative trend between the frequencies of both types of transient structural components linked to host morphology, as well as the finding by these and other authors that rings are only partially favored in barred galaxies and not necessarily aligned with bars, suggest that bars and rings may not always be intimately connected, leading to the idea that perhaps not all in-plane rings are disk instability phenomena originated in bar resonances \citep[][]{Ath+82,BC96}.
+But just as S0 is the disk-galaxy class where the former features are less abundant and weaker \citep{AMAC09,WE12}, the same is not true for galaxy-scale rings, whose fractional abundance is larger among early-type disks, as shown for instance in the statistical study of stellar rings in present-day galaxies by \citet{Com+14} based on near-infrared data \citep[see also][]{Fer+21}.
+This negative trend between the frequencies of the two types of transient structural components linked to host morphology, as well as the finding by these and other authors that rings are only partially favored in barred galaxies and not necessarily aligned with bars, suggests that bars and rings may not always be intimately connected, leading to the idea that perhaps not all in-plane rings are disk instability phenomena that originated in bar resonances \citep[][]{Ath+82,BC96}.